 act as linear multipliers, that is, they multiply the signal with a reference sine wave.
-Analog PSD's (both square wave and linear) have many problems associated with harmonic rejection, output offsets, limited dynamic reserve and gain error.
+Analog PSD's have many problems associated with harmonic rejection, output offsets, limited dynamic reserve and gain error.
 A digital PSD multiplies the digitized signal with a digitally computed reference sine wave.
 Because the reference sine waves are computed to 20 bits of accuracy, they have very low harmonic content.
 Output offset is a problem because the signal of interest is a DC output from the PSD and an output offset contributes to error and zero drift.
 The offset problems of analog PSD's are eliminated using the digital multiplier.
 There are no erroneous DC output offsets from the digital multiplication of the signal and reference.
-In fact, the actual multiplication is totally free from errors.